How to maximise engagement during onboarding

 Engagement isn’t just about being able to do their job well, it’s about being able to make friends at work and enjoy the social aspects of their jobs along with the operational parts.
 After all, we spend most of our time at work, so the social aspects of it should be enjoyable.
 At least one study shows that without this social infrastructure, only 28% of employees are engaged, as opposed to 69% who have 25 or more friends at work.

-Therefore, your workplace culture is possibly the most effective tool you have in creating a harmonious and successful onboarding process.
+Therefore, your workplace culture is possibly the most effective tool you have to successfully maintain engagement during onboarding.

 Your employees’ wellbeing